vickneee/vickneee/README.md

 I am Victoria.
 I am an enthusiastic software development student.
 UI/UX design is something I'm quite interested in, although I haven't had the chance to learn much about it yet.
 Also, code testing programs are of interest to me.

-- 🌱 Along with improving my CSS, React, and Node.js skills, I'm currently learning React Native, Express.js and MongoDB.
+- 🌱 Along with improving my React and Node.js skills, I'm currently learning Express.js and MongoDB.
 -  🔜 I'm planning to learn TypeScript and Next.js.